-New feature: present a kidney on Facebook
+New feature: donate a kidney on Facebook

-Friend request: clergyman to student
+Friend request: teacher to student

 Google and Facebook: obsolete?